justinmichaud/scala-monad-worksheets/PRESENTER.md

 # Parsing JSON

-Your mission, should you choose to accept it, is to produce the title of the top post on reddit.
+Your mission, should you choose to accept it, is to produce the title of the top post on reddit using monads.

 First, let's make a request: